UK Housing Crisis

 Competition Between Estate Agents

 As you can imagine, the competition between estate agents is very high.
-Even during the heart of the COVID-19 pandemic, people were still buying and selling.
+Even during the heart of the COVID-19 pandemic, people were still buying and selling property.

 Marketing for estate agents has not stopped, many have increased their marketing spend in order to stand out over the competition.